Updated April 2023

 Summary

 If you are currently running Drupal 7 and have not begun the process of migrating to something else, now is the time to start planning.
-It is strongly recommend that everyone with a Drupal 7 site try to complete their migration to another content management system by the end of summer 2022 to provide a reasonable time cushion before sites have to move to PHP 8 on November 28, 2022.
-Even if you have made it past the PHP 8 upgrade, you still need to fully prioritize migrating or replacing all Drupal 7 sites by the end of summer 2023.
+Even though you may have made it past the PHP 8 upgrade, you still need to fully prioritize migrating or replacing all Drupal 7 sites by the end of 2024.